pureinsights/discovery-cli/USER.md

 ```

 ###### Start
 `start` is the command used to start a seed execution in Discovery Ingestion.
-With the properties flag, the user set the execution properties with which to run the seed.
+With the properties flag, the user can set the execution properties with which to run the seed.
 With the scan-type flag, the user can set the scan type of the execution: `FULL` or `INCREMENTAL`.

 Usage: `discovery ingestion seed start [flags]`